 Tools and Supplies for Linoleum Maintenance

-You’re spoiled for choice in how you want to go about cleaning your linoleum floors.
+You’re spoiled for choice in how you want to clean your linoleum floors.
 Although maintenance is easy, there are still some preferred tools and formulas for preserving your floor’s condition.
 Here’s what we recommend:

 Dusting and Mopping

-- Brooms: The best brooms you can use for linoleum are ones with soft nylon bristles, or even better, microfiber heads.
-Linoleum is resilient, but you should still take care not to scratch it.
-Straw and hard bristles are too rough for this type of floor.
+- Brooms: The best brooms you can use for linoleum are ones with soft nylon bristles or even better, microfiber heads.
+Straw and stiff bristles are too rough for this type of floor.

-- Vacuum cleaners: One of the most frequently asked questions is “can I vacuum my linoleum floor?”.
-You absolutely can, but only with a hard floor vacuum.
+- Vacuum cleaners: Vacuuming linoleum is important, but only with a hard floor vacuum.
 Brush rollers intended for carpets are too hard and will likely cause damage.

-- Mops: Linoleum is susceptible to water damage because it traps moisture (3).
-So, the best thing to do is to use a mop bucket to wring out excess water.
+- Mops: Linoleum is susceptible to water damage because it traps moisture (2).
+So, use a mop bucket to wring out excess water.
 If you don’t have one, don’t use a soaked mop on your floor, and dry your linoleum as quickly as you can.

 - Steam mops: Steam is an efficient way to remove tough dirt and grime from your floors.
-When choosing a steam mop, check manufacturer specs to make sure the product is suitable for linoleum.
+When choosing a steam mop, check manufacturer specs to ensure the product is suitable for linoleum.
 If it is, follow operation instructions exactly to avoid accidental heat damage.

 Dry Cleaning Tools

 Linoleum stands out from other hard floors because homemade solutions are preferred.
-It’s not necessary to buy pre-mixed cleaners for this floor type, as DIY blends are just as effective.
+It’s not necessary to buy pre-mixed cleaners for this flooring type.
+DIY blends are just as effective.

-Still, if you’re adamant and want to purchase chemical cleaners, you can, so long as they are made for linoleum.
+If you want to use commercial cleaners, ensure they are made for linoleum.
 It’s easy to confuse this type of flooring with vinyl, so pay attention to what you buy.
-Look out for pH balanced products.
+Look out for pH-balanced products.

 Keep in mind that abrasive formulas, like detergents, are not suitable for linoleum.
-It’s best to avoid using your other household cleaning products (like carpet shampoo or tile cleaner) to be safe.
+To be safe it’s best to avoid using your other household cleaning products (like carpet shampoo or tile cleaner).

 Why not save yourself a trip to the store, and make your own DIY floor cleaner?
-Vinegar, baking soda, dishwashing liquid, baby oil and good old water will go a long, long way (4).
+Vinegar, baking soda, dishwashing liquid, baby oil, and good old water will go a long way (3).

 There are many advantages to cleaning your floor this way.
 For one, you don’t have to use toxic chemicals that could impact your health and the environment.
-DIY solutions will save you money, and they’re safer to store too.
+DIY solutions will save you money, and they’re safer to store.

 They’re just as effective as chemical cleaners with much less fuss.
 Here are three recipes you can try for yourself.

-This could be the easiest one to make of them all.
-All you have to do is mix vinegar and baking soda into a thick paste.
-Don’t use this on your entire floor, but rather for spot cleaning stubborn stains.
+- Baking Soda Paste: For this easy mixture, combine vinegar and baking soda into a thick paste.
+Don’t use this on your entire floor, but rather spot cleaning stubborn stains.

-You’ll need a large container for this— one that’s big enough to hold five gallons of water.
-Add a cup of vinegar, and just a capful of baby oil.
+- Baby Oil and Vinegar: You’ll need a large container big enough to hold five gallons of water.
+Add a cup of vinegar and a capful of baby oil.
 Then, fill your container with warm water.
 Be sure to blend this well before you apply it to your floor.

 How to Clean Linoleum Floors

-One of our favorite things about linoleum is that there’s a multitude of cleaning methods to choose from.
+One of our favorite things about linoleum is that there are many cleaning methods to choose from.
 There’s almost no hassle involved, and you can use whichever supplies you have available.
 Once you’ve gathered everything, here’s what you should do: